Boris-il/GenericServerSide/README.md

-## Searching Problems Server Side Solver
+## Searching Problems Server-Side Solver
 **The following documentation refers to an ongoing project as part of our CS major in Bar Ilan University.**